laciKE/intelmq/docs/user/bots.md

 Note: The keys listed here refer to the keys in the events (in contrast to the CSV column names).
 Default: `[]`

+**`templating`**

+(optional, dict) Defines which strings should be processed by jinja2 templating.
+For templating only keys which are unique for the complete bucket are available.
+This always includes the destination address (`source.abuse_contact`) and all keys of `additional_grouping_keys` which are present in the bucket.
+There is one additional key `current_time` available which holds a `datetime.datetime` object of the current (local) time.
+Note: The keys available for templating refer to the keys defined for the events (in contrast to the CSV column names).
+Still the keys get transformed: each `'.'` gets replaced to `_` in order to make referencing the key in jinja2 easier.
+Default: `{subject: False, body: False, attachment: False}`

 **`allowed_fieldnames`**

 (optional, list) Lists the fields which are included in the csv file.
 Every element should be also included in `fieldnames_translation` to avoid crashes.